 A Guardian Family gets the very best that Waltzing Matilda’s Labradoodles has to offer in the Australian Labradoodle.
 This means that we choose our breeding stock based on the best qualities that are outlined in our breed standard with temperament of course coming first.
 Another wonderful benefit to our Guardian Families is that their Guardian dog or puppy will be completely health tested by 2 years of age (some tests may be done as early as 16 weeks of age) at the expense of Waltzing Matilda’s prior to entering our breeding program at no cost to the Guardian Family.
 Our Guardian Families get to enjoy the excitement of being a part of our breeding program, and seeing the offspring of their very own Guardian dog be placed with families across the country bringing others the same joy and happiness that they have received from their Guardian Dog.

 We do not just give our Guardian dogs or pups away.
-The cost of a Guardian Home dog/puppy requires a deposit of $500.00 regardless of the gender, color, or size of the puppy/ dog.
-When the Guardian puppy/dog has completed its breeding career for us, we will refund the entire deposit back to our Guardian Family as a way of saying “thank you” for participating in our Guardian Home Program.
-The guardian family also has the option of receiving one of their guardian dogs puppies (spayed or neutered) as a pet in lieu of the deposit refund.
+The cost of a Guardian Home dog/puppy requires a deposit of $1000.00 regardless of the gender, color, or size of the puppy/ dog.
+When the Guardian puppy/dog has completed its breeding career for us, we will refund 50% of the deposit back to our Guardian Family as a way of saying “thank you” for participating in our Guardian Home Program.
+The guardian family also has the option of receiving one of their guardian dogs puppies as a pet in lieu of the deposit refund.

-To be considered as a Guardian Home for one of our breeding dogs, we require that you live within 30 miles of our home (15 for males).
-We live right outside of Baltimore in Hanover, MD.
+To be considered as a Guardian Home for one of our breeding dogs, we require that you live within 50 miles of Baltimore, MD.